WenshuaiJiangCorn/sl-experiment-wj/README.md

 The Mesoscope-VR system generates the following files and directories, in addition to those discussed in the shared raw data section:
 1. **mesoscope_data**: Stores all Mesoscope-acquired data (frames, motion estimation files, etc.).
-This directory will be empty for training sessions, as they do not acquire Mesoscope data.
-As part of preprocessing, this folder is augmented to include the ops.json file, which is used by the sl-suite2p library to process the cell activity data acquired by the Mesoscope. **Note!** This file is only created for window checking and experiment sessions.
+Since Mesoscope data is only acquired for **experiment** sessions, this directory is kept empty for all other session types.
+During preprocessing, the folder contents are organized in a way to automatically work with [sl-suite2p](https://github.com/Sun-Lab-NBB/suite2p) single-day processing pipeline.
+All Mesoscope data is intended to be processed with the sl-suite2p library.
-2. **zaber_positions.yaml**: Stores the snapshot of the positions used by the HeadBar, LickPort, and Wheel motor groups, taken at the end of the session’s data acquisition.
+2. **zaber_positions.yaml**: Stores the snapshot of the positions used by the HeadBar, LickPort, and Wheel Zaber motor groups, taken at the end of the session’s data acquisition.
 All positions are stored in native motor units.
 This file is created for all session types supported by the Mesoscope-VR system.
+As a backup, a copy of this file is also generated at the beginning of each session runtime.
+This allows recovering from critical runtime failures, where the runtime may not be able to generate this snapshot.
-3. **mesoscope_positions.yaml**: Stores the snapshot of the Mesoscope objective position, taken at the end of the session’s data acquisition. **Note!** This file relies on the experimenter updating the stored positions if they changed between runtimes.
+3. **mesoscope_positions.yaml**: Stores the snapshot of the physical Mesoscope objective position in X, Y, Z, and Roll axes, the virtual ScanImage axes (Fast Z, Tip, Tilt), and the laser power at the sample, taken at the end of the session’s data acquisition. **Note!** This file relies on the experimenter updating the stored positions if they are changed during runtime.
 It is only created for window checking and experiment sessions.
 4. **window_screenshot.png**: Stores the screenshot of the ScanImagePC screen.
-The screenshot should contain the image of the red-dot alignment, the view of the target cell layer, and the information about the position of the Mesoscope and the data acquisition parameters.
-Primarily, the screenshot is used by experimenters to quickly reference the imaging quality from each experiment session. **Note!** This file is only created for window checking and experiment sessions.
+The screenshot should contain the image of the red-dot alignment, the view of the target cell layer, the Mesoscope position information, and the data acquisition parameters.
+Primarily, the screenshot is used by experimenters to quickly reference the imaging quality from each experiment session.
+This file is only created for window checking and experiment sessions.

 ---